priolo/jon-doc/blog/2024-09-07-usesyncexternalstore.md

 [codesandbox](https://codesandbox.io/s/to-do-usesyncexternalstore-brcpe3?file=/src/store.js:23-336)

-It is a generic implementation of a STORE using [useSyncExternalStore](https://reactjs.org/docs/hooks-reference.html#usesyncexternalstore) the new React18 hook (but it can also be done with React17!).
+It is a generic implementation of a STORE using [useSyncExternalStore](https://reactjs.org/docs/hooks-reference.html#usesyncexternalstore)
 therefore:
 - `subscribe`
 Stores a callback to be called when the STATE of the STORE is changed